fabkravmaga/3jmaster.github.io/devsecops-git-workshop/docs/sources/content.md

 6. Copy the URL that looks like this `git@github.com:$YOUR_USERNAME/devsecops-git-workshop.git`
 7. Set your github username in your environment: `export YOUR_USERNAME = ???`

+# Hands-on

-8. Then run these commands on your machine:
+Then run these commands on your machine:

   ```
   git clone git@github.com:$YOUR_USERNAME/devsecops-git-workshop.git